joelcpinheiro/joelcpinheiro.github.io/index.md

 Experience in programming in Shell scripting, with a background and application development for Linux platforms.
 Experience in monitoring mixed environments including virtual machines, physical hosts and appliances.

-# My little VSCode Extensions
+# My favorite VSCode Extension list:

 Dracula Theme;
 Bracket Pair Colorizer 2;